etn-electrical/zephyr-icd-mmplus/boards/xtensa/odroid_go/doc/index.rst

 Prerequisites
 -------------

-Espressif HAL requires WiFi and Bluetooth binary blobs in order work.
-Run the command below to retrieve those files.
+Espressif HAL requires binary blobs in order work.
+The west extension below performs the required syncronization to clone, checkout and pull the submodules:

 .. code-block:: console

-   west blobs fetch hal_espressif
+   west espressif update

 .. note::